Documentation

 If you also want to create work instructions to help your employees comply with the ISO 9001 certification and other quality management standards, here’s a very elaborate example for inspiration:

-While this work instruction infographic looks a bit busy at first glance, it has all the necessary steps to clearly outline the ISO 9001 requirements.
+While this work instruction infographic looks a bit busy at first glance, it has all the steps to outline the ISO 9001 requirements clearly.

-The arrows guide users to the next step, so the sequence is easy to follow.
+The arrows guide users to the next step, making the sequence easy to follow.

 Work instruction use case 5: Human resources

-Human resources (HR) are undoubtedly one of the most comprehensive business functions.
-They’re in charge of various activities — from onboarding to inboarding to conflict resolution.
+Human resources (HR) is undoubtedly one of the most comprehensive business functions.
+They’re responsible for various activities — onboarding, offboarding, and conflict resolution.

 Considering companies invest significant time and resources in strategic talent acquisition, it makes sense to write down instructions your HR leaders can follow to attract, acquire and retain talented employees.

 This work instruction example provides detailed steps that recruiters and HR managers can take to identify, access and recruit the best talent for your company.
-(Yes, work instructions can also be for the management and not just employees!)
+(Yes, work instructions can also be for management, not just employees!)

 The overall infographic design is neat and professional, thanks to the muted color scheme and lots of white space.
 It uses actionable text that starts with a verb and excludes any unnecessary information.